abhisarmittal/NJRSF/README.md

 https://heroku.com/deploy?template=https://github.com/yuvanshu/gddandpetscienceproject2019

-app.py is rewritable for testing purposes;
+app.py is rewritable for testing purposes; as of 6:05 on 3/2/19, it is holding app-awhere.py

-app-noIntegration is a webhook which works completely fine without integration
+app-noIntegration.py is a webhook template which works completely fine without integration

-app-awhere is with awhere integration.
+app-awhere.py is with awhere integration.
 It is working.

-app-awhere2 is attempt to add if statements in awhere integration.

 ALWAYS COPY AND PASTE CODE IF YOU WISH TO TEST UR APP THROUGH APP.PY.
 DO NOT RENAME FILES.

-Things to change:

-if statements for gdd.